-As discussed below, the Company's financing strategy involves utilizing short-term debt, long-term debt and equity instruments.
+As discussed below, the Company's financing strategy involves selling BTC mined and in treasury and utilizing short-term debt, long-term debt and equity instruments to fund its expansion activities and operating expenses.
 The Company anticipates requiring additional funds to complete its growth plans discussed in the Expansions section of this MD&A.

-Although the Company operates through subsidiaries, there are no material legal or practical restrictions on the ability of the subsidiaries to transfer funds to the Company.
+Although the Company operates through subsidiaries, there are no material legal restrictions and generally no practical restrictions on the ability of the subsidiaries to transfer funds to the Company, except that the